 If something is ‘non-fungible,’ then each separate item will be unique in and of itself.
 Original artwork is an excellent example of something that is ‘non-fungible.’
 It’s one-of-a-kind.
 It can’t be traded for another artwork and have the same equivalency in that all dollars are interchangeable.

-If you are interested in making living selling your digital artwork then you will find this article on becoming an NFT artist very helpful.
+If you are interested in making a living selling your digital artwork, then you will find this article on becoming an NFT artist very helpful.

 How do NFTs work?

 NFTs are primarily part of the Ethereum blockchain.
 Like dogecoin or bitcoin, Ethereum is a cryptocurrency.
 However, Ethereum’s blockchains support NFTs in addition to an ETH coin.
 Other blockchains are beginning to have their own NFTs.